 All program participants must register and pay the appropriate registration fee.
-Early registrants receive a discounted rate before the Early-Bird deadline of March 31, 2023 at 5:00 PM ET (9:00 PM UTC).
-Reminder: All symposium presenters must present on-site in Washington, D.C. at the Convention.
+APS members receive discounted convention registration rates.
+Early registrants receive a discounted rate before the Early-Bird deadline of Wednesday, April 10, 2024 at 5:00 pm ET (21:00 UTC).
+Reminder: All symposium presenters must present on-site in San Francisco, CA at the Convention.
 Virtual or remote presentations cannot be facilitated.

 APS seeks presentations showcasing the latest findings in psychological science.
 Below are some guidelines that can assist in the preparation of your symposium submission.

 To submit a symposium, you’ll need to enter the following information:

 - Submitter information: When you begin your symposium submission, you’ll be prompted to log in to your APS Member Profile or create a free APS account.
 Although membership is not required to submit your research, you must create an APS Profile.
 Once you log in or create your account, you’ll be automatically redirected to complete your submission.